How to Install Google Chrome on Debian 12 or 11

 sudo apt install google-chrome-unstable

-Launching Google Chrome on Debian via GUI Path or CLI Commands
+Launching Google Chrome via GUI Path or CLI Commands

-The next step is launching the browser after successfully installing Google Chrome on your Debian Linux system.
-The method you choose to launch Google Chrome largely depends on your installed version — Stable, Beta, or Unstable.
+The next step is to launch the browser after successfully installing Google Chrome on your Debian Linux system.
+The method you choose to launch Google Chrome largely depends on its installed version: stable, beta, or unstable.

 CLI Methods to Launch Google Chrome

-You can launch Google Chrome directly from the terminal using a version-specific command, with each version having its unique command.
+You can launch Google Chrome directly from the terminal using a version-specific command; each version has a unique command.

 Use the command below for the stable version of Google Chrome: